 UPDATE 4/1/21: This bill (HB 797) did not pass.

-State Representatives Houston Gaines and Marcus Wiedower dropped a bill this week to double the size of Athens’ property tax homestead exemption and freeze property taxes for those living at or under 150% of the federal poverty level.
+State Representatives Houston Gaines and Marcus Wiedower released a bill this week to double the size of Athens’ property tax homestead exemption and freeze property taxes for those living at or under 150% of the federal poverty level.

 The ACC Commission requested the low-income property tax freeze from the state legislature last year and it appears they will pass it in the final days of this year’s legislative session.
 Despite being dropped at the last minute, the Atlanta Journal-Constitution gives it a 76% chance of passing.